gpjt/llm-chatbot-tutorial/part-1/blog-post.md

 Anyway, what that all tells us is that if we want to write a chatbot, we're going to need to provide the LLM with a prompt that logically could only be completed with a chatbot-like response.
-So let's try this (also adding a `from textwrap import dedent` to the imports at the start:
+So let's try this (also adding a `from textwrap import dedent` to the imports at the start):

 ```python
 def generate_response(message):